brgordon17/fvfm-prediction/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Coral Metabolomics: Predicting the Photosynthetic Efficiency of Thermally Stressed Corals
+# Predicting the Photosynthetic efficiency of *Acropora aspera* Exposed to Simulated Ocean Warming using LC-MS Metabolomics and a Random Forests Machine Learning Model

 <!-- badges: start -->